Game

 • Class/teacher’s choice.

-1. To begin play, announce a teacher selected movement for players to use as they move across one side of the activity area to the other.
+1. To begin play, announce a teacher selected movement for learners to use as they move across one side of the activity area to the other.

 3. After 1 to 3 minutes of play, assign new taggers and locomotor movements.